Facts about the Quitclaim Deed template

 - 7 Quick Questions

 Property can be held by a variety of different entities, including individual people, businesses, and trusts.
-The Nevada quit claim deed is a simple way of transferring real property between entities.
+The Nevada quitclaim deed is a simple way of transferring real property between entities.
 It stands apart from warranty deeds because it doesn’t include any warranty.
 The main goal of the seller is to transfer their property rights to another person.
-These rights might range from full rights and titling to no rights at all.
+These rights might range from full rights and title to no rights at all.